-This popular hair coloring trend can be achieved on any hair color and type.
+You can achieve this popular hair coloring trend with any hair color and type.

 Babylights are accomplished much the same way as traditional foil highlights.
 The difference is in the placement of the highlights and the amount of hair captured between each foil.
-Hair is sectioned very finely—just a few strands at a time—to achieve a naturally-lightened-by-the-sun effect.
+Hair is sectioned very finely—just a few strands at a time—to achieve an effect that looks like your hair was naturally lightened by the sun.

 Similar to balayage and highlighting, babylights are strategically placed to blend naturally with your base color.
 The super-fine highlights usually focus on your hairline, your natural part, and toward your ends for a subtle, born-this-way finish.

-The short answer?
-Anyone!
 Babylights are perfect for anyone who wants to change things up a bit without getting too drastic with their hair color.
-Babylights are so fine and natural-looking, they require very little maintenance.
+They are so fine and natural-looking that they require very little maintenance.
 As hair grows, the effect will just become softer and even more subtle than before.

 Babylights can be applied to any hair color, length, or type.
-That means this is a coloring technique that will be sure to look great on all different kinds of hair!
+That means this is a coloring technique that will look great on all kinds of hair!
+Babylights are even perfect for fine hair since they are applied to smaller sections of hair.
 Your stylist can mix just the right color to make it look like your hair’s been naturally lightened by the sun.

 Just like any color technique, babylights can be damaging to delicate strands.
-Keep your sunkissed tresses looking healthy and lustrous with products that are specially formulated to strengthen and protect colored hair.
+Keep your sunkissed tresses looking healthy and lustrous with products that are specially formulated to transform dry, stressed hair into healthy-looking locks.

 Use a hair mask for blonde hair to restore fibers and protect lightened hair from further damage.
 And if you’re seeing brassy tones in your new babylights, use a purple shampoo to neutralize warm tones and reveal a cooler, brighter blonde.